 - TIP: If the mixture is too dry, add 1 tablespoon of ice water at a time until the dough combines.

 On a lightly floured work surface, roll out the dough into a one-inch disc.
-Wrap in plastic wrap and refrigerate for 2 hours to overnight.
+Wrap in plastic wrap and refrigerate for at least 2 hours (or overnight).

 - TIP: If you’re short on time, you can roll the dough out to ⅛ inch thickness and place it in a 9-inch pie or tart pan.
 Place the crust in the freezer for 30 minutes before moving on to the next step.